PankajPradeep/BRCA-SAE/README.md

-# Stacked Autoencoder for Bulk Data Multi-Omic Integration
+# Stacked Autoencoder for Multi-Omics Data Integration for Breast Cancer Biomarker Discovery
+This project aims to use a stacked autoencoder to integrate multiple types of omics data and identify potential biomarkers for breast invasive carcinoma.
 This is a Stacked Autoencoder network that takes 3 multi-omic datasets, that is representative of patient samples (normal versus tumor) and builds a model that can help discover biomarkers that drive the tumors state.
 It also has a predictive model to predict based on three types of expression, whether they are normal or tumor samples.

-# Stacked Autoencoder for Multi-Omics Data Integration for Breast Cancer Biomarker Discovery
-This project aims to use a stacked autoencoder to integrate multiple types of omics data and identify potential biomarkers for breast invasive carcinoma.

 **Goal: Design a multi-omic integration model that can transform more than 2 high - dimensional modalities into an interpretable latent space of low dimensions by performing better model validation tests for model functionality.**

 ## Some Pre-requisites